philipmat/philipmat.github.io/_posts/2011-05-07-jekyll_vs_hyde.markdown

 <A name="configuration"> </A>
-## advanced configuration and options
+## Advanced Configuration and Options
 Aside from the caveat regarding Hyde's generated "basic website" and `settings.py`, neither engine requires any further configuration to start working on your website, but both offer more advanced options, and in both cases *most* of these options are configurable through `settings.py` in Hyde's case and `_config.yml` in Jekyll's.

 You get common features such as: